noraworld/issue-recorder/README.md

           GH_TOKEN: ${{ secrets.GH_TOKEN }}
 ```

+Overwhelmed by all these options?
+No worries!
+They're all optional, so you can skip them entirely if you want!

 ### Options
 Here are the options you can customize.
 All options are not necessarily required except for certain conditions, such as when `target_issue_number` sometimes has to be specified.